timebertt/thesis-controller-sharding/content/50-implementation.md

 : Consistent hashing of object keys {#lst:ring-hash}

 If the object is not assigned yet, the sharder controller simply patches the object's `shard` label to the desired shard.
-However, if the object is already assigned to a different shard, the sharder controller first adds the `drain` label to object in order to wait for acknowledgment by the current shard (see [-@sec:des-concurrency]).
+However, if the object is already assigned to a different shard, the sharder controller first adds the `drain` label to the object to wait for acknowledgment by the current shard ([@sec:des-concurrency]).
 This operation is only performed for the main object kind of the sharded controller, as it does not perform mutating actions on owned objects as long as it isn't responsible for the owning object.
 Hence, concurrency is already prevented by the drain operation of the main object and doesn't need to be handled separately for owned objects.

 ## Object Controller {#sec:impl-object-controller}

 The actual sharded controller is modified by the builder to handle the sharding mechanisms.
-First, the controller implements the `ShardedRunnable` interface so that all instances run the controller instead of only the leader.
+First, the controller implements the `ShardedRunnable` interface so that all instances run the controller and not only the leader.
-Also, the builder constructs a cache that automatically delegates all read operations to either the sharded (filtered) cache or unfiltered cache according to whether they are configured to be sharded or not.
+Also, the builder constructs a cache that automatically delegates all read operations to either the sharded (filtered) cache or unfiltered cache according to whether they are configured to be sharded or not (as shown in [@lst:controller-setup]).
 This cache is injected into the object controller instead of the unfiltered cache.
 With this, the sharded controller automatically uses the filtered cache as desired while it is still able to read other non-sharded objects.